mdbootstrap/mdb-ui-kit/docs/getting-started/customization.md

 Material Design for Bootstrap 4 is designed to be customized via Sass variables.
 You may customize any Bootstrap or BMD variable.

 {% callout info %}
-The following assumes you have [setup your Build tools](../build-tools)
+The following assumes you have [setup your build tools and are building successfully](../building).
 {% endcallout %}

 {% callout warning %}